 Don’t show your emotions

 Act like you don’t care.
 To stop yourself from feeling angry, practice some breathing exercises.
 You can also count backwards from 100 to 1 to distract you from the bullies.
 Once in a situation, it is better not to react emotionally.
-Move to a safe place, where you can show your feelings to people who actually care.
+Move to a safe place, where you can show your feelings to people who care.

 Talk to a person in authority